thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 #### Adding ThingsBoard instance

 This instance will map data from the device instance, convert it to a suitable format, and send data to ThingsBoard.
-For adding new instance, use the following steps:
+To add a new instance, use follow these steps:

 - Go to the <b>"Instance"</b> tab in the side menu and click <b>"+ Add new instance"</b> button;
 - Fill in the input fields:
   - "<b>Name</b>" - "<b>ThingsBoard</b>";
   - "<b>Address</b>" - "<b>your ThingsBoard host</b>".
 In our case - <b>thingsboard.cloud</b>;
   - <b>"Port"</b> - "<b>1883</b>";
-  - <b>"Username"</b>, <b>"Device id"</b>, and <b>"Password"</b> fields fill in the values specified in [your device credentials](#creating-device-on-thingsboard);
+  - Fill in the values specified in [your device credentials](#creating-device-on-thingsboard) for the <b>"Username"</b>, <b>"Device id"</b>, and <b>"Password"</b> fields]
 -  Click <b>"Save instance"</b> button.

-ThingsBoard instance added.
+ThingsBoard instance has been added.

 {% include images-gallery.liquid imageCollection="adding-thingsboard-instance-1" %}

 Now, we have to add new item.
-For this purpose, use the following steps:
+For this purpose, follow these steps:

 - Click on the <b>"+ New item"</b> in the "<b>Items</b>" section;
 - Fill in the input fields: